gvx/Lady/README.md

 30log is also supported, as long as you:

 1. Don't call `tostring` on any loaded instance of a 30log class.
-2. Don't have methods that make use of upvalues in any 30log class
+2. Don't have methods that make use of upvalues in any 30log class.

 Like Ser itself, you can use, distribute and extend Lady under the terms of the MIT license.